By Aidan Fishman

 The posters proclaimed that “(((Those))) who hate us will not replace us,” and provided links to white supremacist websites.
 The triple parentheses are frequently used by online neo-Nazis to identify Jews, while the slogan itself is reminiscent of white supremacists who chanted, “Jews will not replace us!” during their infamous torchlight rally in Charlottesville, Va.

-The posters were first exposed online by a group called Anti-Racist Action Uvic.
+The posters were first exposed (page doesn`t exist anymore) online by a group called Anti-Racist Action Uvic.

 B’nai Brith Canada is in contact with university officials regarding the situation.